Last modified: Fri Dec 24 14:58:29 EST 2021

 HOWTO: Make a coax S/PDIF output bracket

-If you're not in the mood for soldering, a CA-1 cable from HT Omega can be made to fit the AWE64 Gold header by snipping plastic bits off the front and back of the otherwise flat 2-pin connector.
+I adapted a CA-1 cable from HT Omega to fit the AWE64 Gold header by snipping plastic bits off the front and back of the otherwise flat 2-pin connector.
 It is not a pretty or robust solution, as the cable just runs out the back of your case and there is nothing to stop the connector from being yanked off the sound card, but it gets the job done.

 |CA-1 plug, before modification|